Cairath/Oxygen-Not-Included-Modding/doc/01.Basics/01.Introduction/sections/YourFirstMod.md

 * **Using project template**

   Search for `ONI Mod` in the template list.
+Do **not** select `Place solution and project in the same directory`.
-If it does not appear make sure you imported the template correctly and restart VS. Click `next` to continue.
+  If the template does not appear on the list, make sure you imported the template correctly and restart VS. Click `next` to continue.

 * **Without template**